 Toubou and Gorane: The Toubou of Chad's far northern regions also divide into several sub-groups.
-Primarily Muslim and historically nomads, some Toubou today follow a semisedentary lifestyle. guiding their herds from pasture-toin the dry pasture season and returning to permanent villages in the rainy season.
+Primarily Muslim and historically nomads, some Toubou today follow a semisedentary lifestyle. auidina their herds from pasture-topasture in the dry season and returning to permanent villages in the rainy season.
 While rebel leader Goukouni was member of a Toubou sub-group called the